 Walkthrough: Complex Data Binding in an Application-Level Project

-Starting in Visual Studio 2008 Service Pack 1 (SP1), you can bind data to host controls and Windows Forms controls in application-level projects.
+You can bind data to host controls and Windows Forms controls in application-level projects.
 This walkthrough demonstrates how to add controls to a Microsoft Office Excel worksheet and bind the controls to data at run time.

 This walkthrough illustrates the following tasks:

 Adding a ListObject control to a worksheet at run time.

 Creating a BindingSource that connects the control to an instance of a dataset.

 Your computer might show different names or locations for some of the Visual Studio user interface elements in the following instructions.
 The Visual Studio edition that you have and the settings that you use determine these elements.
 For more information, see Visual Studio Settings.

 You need the following components to complete this walkthrough:

 An edition of Visual Studio 2010 that includes the Microsoft Office developer tools.
 For more information, see Configuring a Computer to Develop Office Solutions.